Your wellbeing is important to us. Please thoroughly read the saftey plan to be prepared in the event of an

 During a flood:

 - Take all flood warnings seriously.
-Do not wait Get to higher ground immediately as flood waters often rise faster than expected.
+Do not wait Get to higher ground immediately as flood waters often rise

 - If time permits, take all important papers, photographs, medicines, and eye-glasses.

 - If one escape route is not passable do not waste any time - try another route or back track to higher ground.

 - Use travel routes specified by local officials.
 Never drive through flooded roadways.
 Do not bypass or go

 - Wear life preservers if possible.
 Wear appropriate clothing and sturdy shoes.

 - Avoid any contact with flood water.
 Flood water may be contaminated and pose health problems.
 If cuts or wounds